alvinalvord/watch/README.md

 # Watch two youtube streams at the same time
-basically I don't have enough screens so now i can watch 4 per screen
+basically I don't have enough screens

+so i made this and now i can watch 4 streams per screen